 - Check the weather.
 Be sure to check the weather forecast for the dates and location you’re planning to visit.

-- Go with a guide.
-A guide will accommodate to your pace and most likely will know the ins and outs of the trail.
+- Find a guide.
+A guide will accommodate your pace and most likely will know the ins and outs of the trail.

 - Know your limits.
 Go at your own pace, and don't be afraid to take a rest.
 Fatigue on tricky walking surfaces can easily result in injuries.

 - Pack light.
-Take only the essentials and you'll thank yourself over a 5 day hike.
+Take only the essentials and you'll thank yourself over a five-day hike.

 Here’s what to do if you find yourself in a medical emergency overseas.

 - Contact your insurer.
 You must let your insurer know as soon as possible.
 A good policy will provide for immediate assistance in a medical emergency and arrange for hospital expenses to be covered.
 You’ll also have to download, complete and send a claims form to the insurer, along with all the required documentation.

 - Provide supporting information to make the claim.
 You’ll be asked to provide information to help the insurer better process your claim.
 This can include medical and police reports, statements from travel providers, original receipts and proof of ownership.
 Foreign-language documents must be translated into English.

 - Cooperate.
 Be as honest and forthcoming as possible when providing information and evidence.